A Professional’s Friend in Need

 - Claims arising out of specific procedures

-- Claims arising from the misuse of personal information of patients.
+- Claims arising from the misuse of personal information of patients

 Tail coverage for death, disability, or retirement is one of the most common types of malpractice insurance endorsement.
 This coverage is essential for professionals who are near their retirement age.
 Tail coverage will provide additional protection for claims that came up after the initial policy coverage period.
 In the case of disabilities or death, such policies come in handy.
 Other endorsements to malpractice policies depend upon personal requirements.
 For example, a criminal lawyer can add security personnel coverage to their named perils.
 This is because the criminal lawyer might need added security while fighting with dangerous criminals.
 One optional policy that you might add to your malpractice insurance package is the cyber liability clause.
 Many insurers have started adding cyber liability insurance as an endorsement to healthcare malpractice insurance.

 Malpractice insurance premiums vary from one policy to another.
 People belonging to different professions or different fields of the same profession have different insurance needs.
-Medscape states that specialists pay higher premiums when compared to primary care physicians each year.
+Some factors that determine the cost of malpractice insurance are:

 - Specialty: Each area of specialty, whether it be legal or medical, has a different level of risk.
 For example, surgeons have more at stake than general physicians, and hence they need more coverage.
 Therefore, the risk of the field of specialty is directly proportional to the price of an insurance policy.